 What Cut Of Lamb Is Good For Stew?

-Typically, meat from lamb shoulder or leg of lamb that has been cut into bite-sized cubes works really well for stews, where the cooking method is slower.
-The meat has a lot of flavor and becomes very tender.
+Typically, meat from a boneless lamb shoulder or boneless leg of lamb that has been cut into bite-sized cubes works really well for stews, where the cooking method is slower.
+The meat has a lot of flavors and becomes very tender.

 Can I Freeze Lamb Stew?